ProjectLighthouseCAU/games-and-animations/README.md

 # Games and Animations

-A central list of games and animations for Project Lighthouse.
+A central list of games, animations and other apps for Project Lighthouse.
 Feel free to add your own in a PR!

 ## Animations